Juvenile Localized Scleroderma

 - Generalized morphea: In this condition, there are four or more plaques affecting two or more areas of the body (usually the trunk and legs).
 Individual plaques may spread and join one another.

 - Bullous morphea: When the skin blisters or bubbles, it is said to be bullous.
-This condition can occur due to some type of trauma at the site of the plaque, or because the normal flow of lymphatic fluid is blocked.
+This condition can occur because of some type of trauma at the site of the plaque, or because the normal flow of lymphatic fluid is blocked.

 - Deep morphea: This is the most harmful form, but is very rare.
-It usually occurs in the tissue just under the skin.
+It usually occurs in the tissue just under the skin (including muscle and bone).